 Voluntary withdrawal of funds

-Collection Calls and Letters
+Collection calls and letters

-Some payday lenders will go so far as to seek the courts assistance in collecting debt.
+Some payday lenders will go so far as to seek the courts’ assistance in collecting the debt.
 In doing this, lenders are usually just trying to get their money back; they typically have no desire to send anyone to jail.
 As mentioned above, the customer is required to show up for a court hearing.
 And while it may sound scary, it could be a good time to reason with the lender and even set up a payment plan to get the loan paid off gradually or negotiate a smaller amount.
 If customers are in a dire financial situation, sometimes the mention of bankruptcy as an option could make payday lenders more sympathetic to working with them.
 Bankruptcy could mean the lender doesn’t get paid at all.

 Like with any debt, it can be challenging to keep up with bills when facing financial problems.
-But there could be ways work with the payday lenders so both parties win.
+But there could be ways to work with the payday lenders so both parties win.